8 Ways to Label your Quilts – and why you should!

 The context and reasoning may be obvious to us now, but future generations may have no idea how to place context around this.
 However, with quilt labels, quilt historians and those who inherit those quilts will.

-What to include on a Quilt Label
+What to Include on a Quilt Label

 The good thing about a quilt label is it can be as simple or as detailed as you wish.
 There are some basics that all quilt label designs should include: